NUWCDIVNPT/stig-manager/docs/features/common-tasks.rst

 Export Results
 ===============================

-Your process may vary, but many processes have a goal of getting all Reviews in a Collection into an Accepted status.
-You can quickly check the status of our Collection in the Collection Management screen, and create a .zip Archive of .ckl files for your entire Collection, or some portion of it.
-This export will produce one .ckl file per Asset containing each STIG selected.
-These Multi-STIG .ckl files have been tested to be compatible with both eMASS and STIG Viewer.
+From the Collection Management panel, you can export Results for Assets to another Collection, or download a .zip Archive of .ckl files for your entire Collection or some portion of it.

 These exports are available organized :ref:`by Asset <export-by-asset>` or :ref:`by STIG. <export-by-stig>`